 The Fraunhofer Institute for Integrated Circuits IIS conducts applied research and development activities on behalf of industry and the public sector.
 Through contract research we develop software, microelectronic circuits, equipment and systems and complete industrial systems used in microelectronic and information and communication technology applications.

-In the area of “Digital Pathology“ which is part of the business field “Medical Image Analysis and Machine Learning", Fraunhofer Institute IIS researches and develops components, systems and services for applications such as:
+In the area of “Digital Pathology“ which is part of the business field “Medical Image Analysis and Machine Learning", Fraunhofer IIS researches and develops components, systems and services for applications such as:

 - Slide scanning and image analysis

 - Tissue and cell characterization